MrBlinky/Arduboy-core/README.md

 ### void delayShort(unsigned short ms)
 Same as **delay()** but but takes an unsigned short (16-bit) value instead of an unsigned long (32-bit value).
 All occurances of **delay()** in the core are replaced by **delayShort()** Use of **Delay()** is depreciated as it will increase the sketches code size.

+## Usage
+This core is part of the **Arduboy Homebrew package**.
+When this package is not installed, the **Arduboy-core** folder can be copied to your sketch or  sketchbook folder.